ese5160/a14-final-submission-group-vrsteam/README.md

 </p>

 ## Inspiration
-The inspiration for designing this wearable IoT smartwatch comes from the growing need to support the aging population and address their safety concerns.
-With an increasing number of elderly people living alone or without regular caregivers, it becomes imperative to ensure their safety and well-being.
-So we create a device that can track their physical activity, monitor vital signs, and provide emergency assistance in case of falls or accidents.
+Our inspiration for the project came from the need for a reliable and effective solution for vehicle rescue in case of accidents.
+Every year, millions of people lose their lives or suffer injuries due to car accidents.
+We wanted to develop a product that could help save the driver’s life by detecting and responding to these situations automatically and promptly.
+With the advancement of IoT and edge computing, we were able to leverage the power of embedded systems and sensors to create a vehicle rescue system that can sense collision, overturning, fire, and wading, and activate appropriate countermeasures, such as spraying water to extinguish the fire and opening the sunproof for escape.
+Our system can also communicate with a remote vehicle rescue center via the Internet, and send the accident information and location, so that the driver can get help as soon as possible.
+Our goal with this project is to make vehicle rescue more efficient and effective, while also reducing the risk of fatalities and injuries.

 ## What it does
-This wearable IoT smartwatch can monitor temperature and health information including heart rate and blood oxygen saturation.
-An alarm will be sent to the terminal if any abnormal data is detected.
-Also, If the user accidentally falls, the watch can also detect by using an accelerometer, and send an alarm.
-The smartwatch can receive messages from the terminal and display them on the screen, allowing communication between the elderly and their children.
-All the functions can be used through CLI commands or buttons on the watch.
+Our inspiration for the project came from the need for a reliable and effective solution for vehicle rescue in case of accidents.
+Every year, millions of people lose their lives or suffer injuries due to car accidents.
+We wanted to develop a product that could help save the driver’s life by detecting and responding to these situations automatically and promptly.
+With the advancement of IoT and edge computing, we were able to leverage the power of embedded systems and sensors to create a vehicle rescue system that can sense collision, overturning, fire, and wading, and activate appropriate countermeasures, such as spraying water to extinguish the fire and opening the sunproof for escape.
+Our system can also communicate with a remote vehicle rescue center via the Internet, and send the accident information and location, so that the driver can get help as soon as possible.
+Our goal with this project is to make vehicle rescue more efficient and effective, while also reducing the risk of fatalities and injuries.

 ## How we built it
-1. Firstly, we determined the functionalities of this watch and selected suitable chips to realize them.
+1. Firstly, we determined the functionalities of the vehicle rescue system and selected suitable chips to realize them.
-2. Then we designed a compact PCB which holds all the sensors to make our device wearable and occupy a small space.
+2. Then we designed a compact PCB which holds accelerometer, gyroscope, temperature & humidity sensor, GPS, and servo to make our device mountable and occupy a small space.
-3. After this PCB was manufactured, we wrote the drivers for the sensors and screens.
+3. After this PCB was manufactured, we wrote the drivers for the sensors and actuators.
-4. Algorithms for sensors were also designed and the function of communicating between the terminal and the watch was added.
+4. Algorithms for sensors were also designed and the function of communicating with the terminal and the cloud server.
 5. Finally,  we conducted the complete test and all functionalities worked well.

 ## Challenges we ran into
 ### Hardware:
-- The power regulator did not work correctly initially.
-We found that the regulator chip is a constant output chip and no additional resistors are needed to balance the output voltage.
-So we removed the redundant resistors and this made the regulator work correctly.
+- We assigned PA24 as the pin muxed to WO2 of TCC1 to generate PWM signal at the beginning according to the datasheet.
+However, it doesn't work on our board.
+We first tried to generate PWM signal on SAMW25 Xplain Pro dev board to ensure our program is fully correct.
+Then we experimented on our own board and found we can successfully generate PWM signal using pin PA17 and muxing it to WO2 of TCC2.
+Finally, we attached a jumper from the testpoint of PA17 to the connector and managed to control the servo.

 ### Software:
-- The data got from the heart rate click is not readable data of heart rate and blood oxygen saturation.
-This sensor measures the light reflected by the finger, which changes along with the heartbeat.
-The reflected light signal is noisy and it is challenging to convert the raw data to heart rate and blood oxygen saturation.
-We designed an algorithm that can smooth the raw data and count the number of peaks in the light signal to make the sensor work.
+- The handler of accidents were repeatedly triggered when an accident was detected, resulting in redundant computation and server access.
+We added a flag to make the handler triggered only once in the case of an accident.
+The flag is set to block generating the request after the an semaphore is issued, and is reset when the accident is actually handled.

-- The SPI communication utilized in the ST7735 screen driver is relatively slow, resulting in a low screen refresh rate.
-To address this issue, the DMA method is implemented in SPI communication, allowing direct data reading from the main memory and subsequently enhancing the screen's refresh rate.
+- The synchronization of our program doesn't work fine in the beginning.
+As a result, the command line often got stuck, and mqtt broker cannot be connected sometimes.
+We carefully ajusted the priority of each thread, and tuned the suspension period of each task to solve this issue.

 ## Accomplishments that we're proud of
 - Designed a wearable IoT smartwatch, which is able to detect temperature, health information, and accidents.